Jim Conacher

-James Conacher (May 5, 1921 – April 9, 2020) was a Scottish-born Canadian ice hockey forward.
+James Conacher (May 5, 1921 – April 9, 2020) was a Canadian ice hockey forward.
 He played in the National Hockey League with the Detroit Red Wings, Chicago Black Hawks, and New York Rangers between 1945 and 1952.
 Conacher was born in Motherwell, Scotland, United Kingdom and raised in Toronto, Ontario.

 Life and career

 Conacher started his National Hockey League career with the Detroit Red Wings.
 He went on to play with the New York Rangers and Chicago Black Hawks.
 Conacher recorded 85 goals and 117 assists for 202 points in 328 career NHL games.
 After his hockey career, he worked as an advertising salesman for newspaper companies in Toronto.
 After Chick Webster's death in January 2018, he became the oldest living former NHL player.

 Conacher was married to Bonnie, who died in November 2013.
 He later resided in West Vancouver, British Columbia.
 The couple were active in the Vancouver Lions Gate Hospital Foundation.
 Conacher died on April 9, 2020, at the age of 98.